M-CM/indivo_provision/README.md

 * cd into the repository root directory
 * Run the following "do" commands

-  ./do staging provision
+  ./do development provision

+* Copy the adminPass that gets printed out.
+You'll need it for the "users" task below.
+You can change it by ssh-ing in as root and running `passwd`.

-  ./do staging users
+  ./do development users

+* You will see a warning about "The authenticity of host '...' can't be established.".
+Type "yes" to continue.
+* When prompted, enter the root (admin) password
+  ./do development sshKey
-  ./do staging packages
+  ./do development packages
-  ./do staging easyInstall
+  ./do development easyInstall
-  ./do staging indivoDB
+  ./do development indivoDB
-  ./do staging indivoServer
+  ./do development indivoServer

+* Note that `./do development provision` will create a new rackspace VM, which will have a new IP address.
+The new IP address will be updated in the `conf/servers.json` file, so you may want to add and commit that to git
 * ssh into the server and manually run the DB reset

   ssh root@<server_IP>